qianxliu/memory/05242024Fraternité.md

 > Actually this title should be Japanese or Chinese.
-Fraternity(universal love) and Brotherhood are totally different in most Asian countries(may include Arabic).
+Fraternity(universal love) and Brotherhood are totally different in most Asian countries.

 > Base text is mainly English+Chinese, but Fraternity has two meanings in English such as brotherhood(shared with most Germanic/Slavic/Latin), so may the translations be not such completed in the first because such as in Japanese/Chinese, universal love is a single word.

 > Philanthropy: The desire to promote the welfare of others, expressed especially by the generous donation of money to good causes.
-It's the humanity in the Spanish, Protuguese and French.
-In other Latins, it becomes more Divine.
+It's more different in the Spanish, Protuguese and French.
+In other Latins, it becomes more divine.

 # 博爱/兄弟（Universal Love(Philanthropy)/Brothers）